 What languages do you offer?
 Is there Japanese class?

 Lessons and administration are in English.
 Japanese literature and acquisition lessons are also taught.

 Is there any English as a Second Language support?

-Yes, we have English as a Second Language support for students who require it.
+Yes, we have English as a Second Language support (EAL support) for students who require it.
 Additional support fees will apply.

 What is the school year calendar?